C. S. Amudhan

-C. S. Amudhan (born 19 July 1977) is an Indian filmmaker and lyricist from the Tamil film industry.
+C. S. Amudhan (born 19 July 1977) is a film director, screenwriter and lyricist from the Tamil film industry in India.

 Career

 Amudhan made his cinematic debut as a lyricist with Minnale (2001), where he wrote the song "Maddy Maddy".
-He made his directorial debut with Thamizh Padam, the first full-length spoof film on Tamil cinema, with Shiva playing the lead role.
+He made his directorial debut with Tamizh Padam, the first full-length spoof film on Tamil cinema, with Shiva playing the lead role.
 The film, distributed by Dayanidhi Azhagiri's Cloud Nine Movies, released on 29 January 2010 and won critical acclaim and commercial success at the box office, earning cult status.
 In late 2010, he began work on a film titled Nakka Mukka starring Vijay Antony in the lead role describing that it would be another film in a "new genre", however the film failed to progress.
 Furthermore, in October 2011, it was rumoured that Amudhan was working on a film titled Thalavali which would feature lookalikes of leading actors Vijay and Ajith Kumar in the lead roles; the director later denied the claims.